-Teachers, HLTAs, Service Managers, Service Leads and Engagement Workers will ensure that in their areasof responsibility:
+Teachers/HLTAs/Lead Engagement Workers and Engagement Workers will ensure that in their areas of control:

-- they actively lead the implementation of the Health and Safety Policy - they supervise their learners, children and young people to ensure that their lessons and activities are carried out safely - safe teaching, play and youth work practices are developed and implemented - risk assessments are completed, recorded and regularly reviewed - accidents, ill health and 'near miss' incidents at work are investigated, recorded and reported to the Heads of Service, Assistant Head and Deputy Head - they communicate and consult with staff on health and safety issues - they encourage learners, children and young people to report hazards and raise health and safety concerns - safety training for staff is identified, undertaken and recorded to ensure staff are competent to carry out their work in a safe manner - issues raised by anyone concerning safety are thoroughly investigated and, when necessary, further effective controls implemented - equipment is maintained in a safe condition - personal protective equipment where required is provided and that staff and learners are instructed in its use - any safety issues that cannot be dealt with are referred to the Head Teacher/Heads of Service foraction - hazardous substances are stored, transported, handled and used in a safe manner according to manufacturers' instructions and established rules and procedures - agreed safety standards are maintained, particularly those relating to housekeeping - all relevant safety documents including CLEAPSS, DfES Guides, etc. are maintained and made available to all employees - health and safety rules are followed by all staff, learners, children and young people.
+- they actively lead the implementation of the Health and Safety Policy - they supervise their staff to ensure that they work safely - the completion of written risk assessments of teaching practices and activities including equipment and substances; that any general advice on safety matters given by the DfE, Local Authority and other relevant bodies in relation to the school are implemented, that this is then translated into written safe methods of working practice - safe methods of work are implemented - inform Students, staff and visitors as to their own personal safety and makes sure they are aware of the health and safety procedures in place - risk assessments are regularly reviewed - accidents, ill health and 'near miss' incidents at work are recorded, investigated and reported to the Head Teacher / CEO - they communicate and consult with staff on health and safety issues - · they encourage staff to report hazards and raise health and safety concerns - safety training for staff is identified, undertaken and recorded to ensure staff are competent to carry out their work in a safe manner - issues raised by anyone concerning safety are thoroughly investigated and, when necessary, further effective controls implemented - equipment is maintained in a safe condition - statutory examinations are planned, completed and recorded - personal protective equipment is provided and worn by staff and Students, and that staff and Students are instructed in its use - any safety issues that cannot be dealt with are referred to the Head Teacher / CEO for action - hazardous substances are stored, transported, handled and used in a safe manner according to manufacturers' instructions and established rules and procedures - agreed safety standards are maintained, particularly those relating to housekeeping - all relevant safety documents including DfE Guides, etc. are maintained and made available to all employees - health and safety rules are followed by staff and Students - they perform regular health and safety inspections within their department as required by the Head Teacher.